shapeshift/unchained/monitoring/README.md

 # Unchained Monitoring

-Deploys a collection of software that enables us to aggregate logs, collect metrics and view the data.
+Deploys a collection of software that enables us to aggregate logs, collect metrics and view data.

 _This stack is experimental, use at your own risk_